 The Expert Selection

-brand features AGS Ideal and GIA Triple Ex rounds with Hearts and Arrows patterning.
-In this category the precision of the H&A patterning must be within the range offered by the better retailers who are supporting their claims with H&A imagery.
-There is more variability in this in this range and Expert Selection diamonds are not required to conform to the stringent requirements of A CUT ABOVE®, although many of them do in fact exhibit perfect H&A patterns.
+brand consists of AGS Ideal rounds that feature H&A patterning within the range offered by the better retailers who are supporting their claims with H&A imagery.
+There is more variability in this in this range and Expert Selection diamonds are not required to conform to all the stringent requirements of A CUT ABOVE®, although many of them do exhibit perfect H&A patterns.

 Our Premium Select